mdn/content/files/en-us/web/javascript/reference/global_objects/intl/segmenter/segment/index.md

 // Create a locale-specific word segmenter let segmenter = new Intl.Segmenter("fr", {granularity: "word"});

-// Use it to get an iterator for a string let input = "Moi?
-N'est-ce pas.";
+// Use it to get an iterator over the segments of a string let input = "Moi ?
+N'est-ce pas ?";
 let segments = segmenter.segment(input);

-// Use that for segmentation!
+// Use that for segmentation
 for (let {segment, index, isWordLike} of segments) {
   console.log("segment at code units [%d, %d]: «%s»%s",
     index, index + segment.length,